zerobase-io/smart-tracing-api/README.md

   You will then be asked to set a new password, which is what the app will use to connect.

 ## Project
-After cloning the project there are 2 ways to deploy it locally: using an IDE or via the command line.
+After cloning the project there are two ways to deploy it locally: using an IDE or via the command line.
 By default, the app listens on port 9000.
 You can override that with an environment variable of `PORT` if you need to.

 ### Running in an IDE